SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 I only recommend this one for those that stay outside SF and plan to use other transit systems such as BART, Caltrain, and the Golden Gate Transit System frequently.
 You can also use it on SF Muni Metro, but you don't need it unless you plan to use other transit systems around the Bay Area.

 This is more of an option for locals or those planning to stay more than a couple of months in the area.
-It's also for short-term visitors that are not staying right in the city of SF and will need to frequently use other transit options to get in and out of SF.
+It's also for short-term visitors staying outside of the city and will need to frequently use other transit options to get in and out of SF.

 Pay for Individual Rides: The way the Clipper Card works is you can add any amount of money to your account.
 You will then swipe the card when you jump on any SF Muni, BART, Caltrain, or other SF Bay Area mass transit options.
 The specific Clipper Card amount will be deducted from your account without you having to grab cash for each transaction.
 You will often get a small discount for your rides when you use the Clipper Card versus paying cash.